 In the 1881 census Susannah is a 54 year old widow, still at 41 Surrey Street.
 In 1891 she is at the same address, age given as 62.

 Thomas Fielding was baptised on 5 February 1827 in Glossop.
-He married Mary Eyre of Padfield, baptised 15 December 1824 in Glossop Parish Church (daughter of John and Sarah Eyre), on 31 January 1849 in St James', Whitfield.
+He married Mary Eyre, baptised 15 December 1824 in Glossop Parish Church, daughter of John and Sarah Eyre (see A Wood family of Whitfield), on 31 January 1849 in St James', Whitfield.
 They had four identified children: